kelfra/muxly/PR_DESCRIPTION.md

 - Added progress summary
 - Added inline documentation for all public APIs

+## Known Issues
+- There are compile errors in several modules that reference API routes and handlers not yet implemented
+- Some middleware implementations need updating to match the latest Axum version
+- The main application has references to components that will be implemented in future PRs
+- These issues will be addressed in subsequent PRs as we implement the remaining modules

 ## Next Steps
 The next phase will focus on implementing the Connectors Module for data source integration.